What other support is available?

 Private therapists will charge a fee, but some offer a reduced rate for people on a limited income.

 If you are unable to resolve any difficulties you are having yourself, and your feelings develop into a mental health problem, such as anxiety or depression, you may be offered prescription medication by your doctor.
-These drugs don’t cure mental health problems, but aim to ease the most distressing symptoms.
+These drugs do not cure mental health problems, but aim to ease the most distressing symptoms.

 Many people find these drugs helpful, as they can lessen symptoms and allow them to continue with their normal activities.
 However, drugs can have side effects that may make some people feel worse rather than better.
 Your doctor should talk you through the potential advantages and disadvantages of taking any psychiatric medication and discuss possible alternative treatments.